-Make your way to The Coromandel and tackle the Kauaeranga Kauri Trail—more commonly known as The Pinnacles.
-This popular walk can be walked as a day or make it an overnight adventure (we suggest you do the latter).
+Make your way to the Coromandel and tackle the Kauaeranga Kauri Trail—more commonly known as The Pinnacles.
+This popular walk can be done in a day or make it an overnight adventure (we suggest you do the latter).

 Walk there and back via the Webb Creek Track (about six hours or so) or complete a circuit using both the Webb Creek Track and Billygoat Track (about eight hours).

 Once you’re at the hut, you can drop off your heavy gear before continuing to the summit (40 minutes one way) for breathtaking views of the Coromandel Peninsula.

 The hut boasts 80 bunk beds and has cooking, heating and lighting facilities—so fancy!
 Bookings are required and get in early ‘cause this is one popular spot.

 You shouldn’t need another reason to love Raglan but, in case you did, allow us to introduce you to Mt Karioi.

 There are two tracks to reach the summit of the forest-clad volcano.
 The shorter and gentler route crosses farmland before climbing steadily through native forest.
 It will take you four to six hours return and we promise the view from the top is worth your efforts.

 If you’re a real tough cookie, you’ll want to attempt the steeper side.
 A word of warning: this one’s not for the faint-hearted—in some sections, there are chains to help you navigate the ascent.
 Pack your scroggin and Ginger Nuts (you are a tough cookie after all) and brace yourself for seller views of the rugged west coast.

 Tongariro Alpine Crossing